 *Syn: Papaya Proteinase

-Parabens (P-Hydroxybenzoic Acid — PHBA) are the most widely used preservatives in cosmetics, body, personal hygiene, and pharmaceutical products.
-They help prevent the growth of harmful bacteria, fungus, and other microbes thus increasing the shelf life of the products, especially in the moist, warm places such as a bathroom.
+They help prevent the growth of harmful bacteria, fungi and other microbes, extending the shelf life of products, especially in moist, warm places like the bathroom.

-Parabens are controversial ingredients — including variants such as Methylparaben, Ethylparaben, Propylparaben, Butylparaben and Isobutylparaben.
-They have been accused of containing a weak estrogen-like property and it may lead to health risks.
+Parabens are controversial ingredients - including variants such as methylparaben, ethylparaben, propylparaben, butylparaben and isobutylparaben.
+They are accused of containing a weak estrogen-like property that can lead to health risks.

-However, some of the research on this matter applies to high concentrations (up to 100%), in contrast, 1% of less amounts of parabens are typical in cosmetic formulations.
+However, some of the research on this topic relates to high concentrations (up to 100%), whereas 1% or less parabens are common in cosmetic formulations.

-For those who are not comfortable to use products containing parabens, you can check the alternatives such as essential oils, Phenoxyethanol, Ethylhexylglycerin, Sodium Benzoate, Potassium Sorbate, Benzyl Alcohol, or Benzoic acid.
+For those who are not comfortable to use products containing parabens, alternatives such as essential oils, phenoxyethanol, ethylhexyl glycerin, sodium benzoate, potassium sorbate, benzyl alcohol or benzoic acid can be used.

-Phthalates are made from Phthalic acid (Benzenedicarboxylic acid) and has been used as a softener, solvent, or fragrance in many beauty and personal care products, such as moisturizing lotions, color cosmetics, perfumes, nail polishes, shampoos, hair sprays, body washes, and soaps.
+Phthalates are made from phthalic acid (benzenedicarboxylic acid) and are used as softener, solvents, or fragrances in many beauty and personal care products, such as moisturizing lotions, color makeup, perfumes, nail polishes, shampoos, hair sprays, body washes, and soaps.

-Thankfully, many brands have made their formulas phthalate-free, but Phthalates can be called many different names, such as phthalate (DEP), n-butyl phthalate (DBP), dimethyl phthalate (DMP), Di-2-ethyl-hexyl phthalate (DEHP), diisobutyl phthalate (DiBP), phthalate esters, fragrance, and more.
+Thankfully, many brands have made their formulas ‘phthalate-free’, but be aware that phthalates can be known by many different names, such as phthalate (DEP), n-butyl phthalate (DBP), dimethyl phthalate (DMP), di-2-ethyl-hexyl phthalate (DEHP), diisobutyl phthalate (DiBP), phthalate esters, fragrances, and more.

-An essential oil from a hybrid plant of water mint and spearmint, peppermint oil is typically used for aromatherapy, toothpastes, mouthwash, as well as cosmetics.
+An essential oil derived from a hybrid plant of watermint and spearmint, peppermint oil is typically used in aromatherapy, toothpastes, mouthwashes, as well as cosmetics.

-Peppermint is well known for its ability to relieve an upset stomach and relieve tension headaches, but for cosmetics, it can help soothe dryness or irritation and cleanse the skin due to its antiseptic and antibacterial properties.
+Peppermint is well-known to relieve upset stomachs and tension headaches, but in cosmetics it can soothe dryness or irritation and cleanse the skin due to its antiseptic and antibacterial properties.

-While it’s generally a safe to use essential oil in small amounts, it can trigger for allergic reactions or sensitizing effects on skin.
+Although essential oils are generally safe in small amounts, they can cause allergic reactions or sensitizing effects on the skin.

 *Syn: Mentha Piperita